 My First Real Estate Investment – A Personal Real Estate Journey

 I started thinking about my first real estate investment property in the mid 80s.
-I was anxious to work toward getting my first investment house.
+Boy was I anxious to work toward getting my first investment house.
 I didn’t have much money, but as usual that didn’t stop me.
 There was a big real estate seminar I wanted to go to, but money was the problem.
 Against my wife’s wishes, I borrowed about $600 from my credit card, which was the cost of the seminar.
 I was ready to buy an investment house and hoped the seminar would jump start that process.

 Some 20 years before I had taken a few real estate investing classes in college.
-After those classes there was a falling out in the real estate market so I never did anything in real estate except buy my house (a VA “no money down” deal) where I was living.
-I didn’t consider it an investment. although in later years it did turn out that way.
+After those classes there was a falling out in the real estate market.
+So I never did anything in real estate except buy my house (a VA “no money down” deal) where I was living.
+I didn’t consider it an investment.
+Although in later years it did turn out that way.

 Another Real Estate Seminar